gsethi2409/gsethi2409.github.io/_pages/about.md

 Hi!
 I'm a Robotics graduate student at Carnegie Mellon University, currently pursuing the [Masters in Robotic Systems Development (MRSD)](https://mrsd.ri.cmu.edu/) program.
 As a part-time researcher at the [Robots Perceiving and Doing Lab, CMU](https://r-pad.github.io/), I work on alternate representations to bounding boxes for 3D object detection.

 I'm seeking full-time positions in Computer Vision and Machine Learning, starting June 2023.
-I am primarily interested in exploring deep leanring-based methods that enable robots to perceive and understand the world around them.
+I am primarily interested in exploring deep learning-based methods that enable robots to perceive and understand the world around them.